MicrosoftDocs/SupportArticles-docs/Teams/files/access-files-tab-error.md

 ## Cause

-This error occurs if the Microsoft 365 group that's associated with the team doesn't have an owner.
+This error occurs if the ownership information for the Microsoft 365 group that's associated with the team is missing from Teams.
+If an assigned owner leaves the company, the group becomes orphaned.

 ## Resolution